Dave Navarro: 2001–2005

 The summer 2001 album Trust No One (Capitol Records) marked his solo debut.
-The band assembled for the accompanying US tour consisted of Navarro, guitarist Dave Kushner, bassist Miiko Watanabe and drummer Angel Roché, Jr..
+The band assembled for the accompanying US tour consisted of Navarro, guitarist Dave Kushner (who would go on to form Velvet Revolver), bassist Miiko Watanabe and drummer Angel Roché Jr..
+He would later state that touring as a vocalist was harder to prepare for every night than just playing guitar, and wouldn't want to sing again.
 In 2002, Jane's Addiction reformed with bass player Chris Chaney and started work on a new album.
 The band entered the studio with veteran rock producer Bob Ezrin, resulting in the album Strays and the Lollapalooza 2003 tour in support of the album.
-In 2002, Michael Jackson performed at the Apollo Theater, and Navarro played guitar for his hit song "Black or White".
+In 2002, Michael Jackson performed at the Apollo Theater for the Democratic National Convention, and Navarro was set to play guitar for his hit song "Black or White".
+The song was ultimately cut from the set, but there are pictures and video snippets for the rehearsals.
 During this time Navarro also made a cameo in Mariah Carey's "Bringin' On the Heartbreak" music video.

 Navarro began working with Camp Freddy during this time.
 In 2003, he and his fiancée, Carmen Electra, agreed to have their wedding preparations filmed for an MTV show titled Til Death Do Us Part; Camp Freddy played at the reception.
 The show was a success and was released on DVD in the fall of 2005.
-Navarro's book, Don't Try This at Home, was published on October 5, 2004 by ReganBooks, and quickly became a Los Angeles Times bestseller.
+Navarro's book, Don't Try This at Home, was published on October 5, 2004, by ReganBooks, and quickly became a Los Angeles Times bestseller.

 Navarro appeared in two tournaments on Celebrity Poker Showdown in 2004.
 In the third tournament of the series, he won his qualifying game and appeared in the championship round.
 In the fourth series, he appeared only in a qualifying round.